All Recipes/ Appetizers/ Everyday Meals/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegan

 Flax seed crackers and almond crackers met in this recipe and gave the best gluten-free, lectin-free, keto, and vegan crackers I’ve ever had.

-These crunchy flax seed crackers with almond flour and za’atar spices are super easy to make and tasty.
+These crunchy flax seed crackers with almond flour and za’atar spices are super easy to make and so crunchy and tasty.
 They are keto-friendly and an excellent snack for any diet.
 You will never want to try another recipe.

 Flax seed crackers with almond flour